ublue-os/website/docs/images/bluefin/developer-experience.md

   - [kubectl](https://kubernetes.io/docs/reference/kubectl/) - Administer Kubernetes Clusters
   - helm, ko, flux, minio-client -- if it's an incubated project we intend to add it where appropriate

+### Docker Engine

+The most current [Docker Engine](https://docs.docker.com/engine/) is included by default.
+Use `just docker` to turn it on, this will turn on the service and add your users to the `docker` group.

 ### Virtualization and Container Runtimes

 - [virt-manager](https://virt-manager.org/) and associated tooling